Source: Unsplash | Jesse Roberts

 It’s normal to be attached to your property and have some sentimental attachment to it, but you can’t let that cloud your judgment.
-That’s why the help of a real estate agent will always be useful because a real estate agent is a third-party who is working on your behalf and trying to help you and sell your property for the best price you can get out of it.
+That’s why the help of a real estate agent will always be useful.
+Not only do real estate agents get a qualification after completing a real estate course Victoria they are also a third-party who is working on your behalf and trying to help you and sell your property for the best price you can get out of it.

 Overpricing your house because you’re attached to it won’t help so be careful and be objective.